MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-idevicemanager-registerpersistentevent.md

 ---
 title: DeviceManager.RegisterPersistentEvent method
 description: Registers the specified Command to launch when the specified EventID for the specified DeviceID occurs.
-Command can be either a class identifier (CLSID) or the full path name and the appropriate command-line arguments needed to invoke the application. ms.assetid: '36f03e68-1724-4375-9331-c2749c31db93'
+Command can be either a class identifier (CLSID) or the full path name and the appropriate command-line arguments needed to invoke the application. ms.assetid: 36f03e68-1724-4375-9331-c2749c31db93
+keywords:
+- RegisterPersistentEvent method WIA Automation
-keywords: ["RegisterPersistentEvent method WIA Automation", "RegisterPersistentEvent method WIA Automation , DeviceManager object", "DeviceManager object WIA Automation , RegisterPersistentEvent method"]
+- RegisterPersistentEvent method WIA Automation , DeviceManager object
+- DeviceManager object WIA Automation , RegisterPersistentEvent method
 topic_type:
 - apiref
 api_name: